 - What Are Domain Names Used For?

 - A domain name is the web address of your website that a user types into their URL bar to visit your website.
 Domain names were created as an alternative to using IP addresses to verify computers.

 - A domain name works by the user putting it into their browser, which then sends a request to a DNS server.The server then looks up the domain and sends the request to that server managed by your web host, who then sends the information to the user’s browser.

 - You lease a domain name from a domain name registrar and never own your domain.
-You can renew your domain annually or have it for several years before renewal.
+You can renew your domain name annually on the domain name registrar or have the same domain name for several years before renewal.

 What Is A Domain Name For A Website?

 A domain name is the web address of your website that the internet infrastructure uses to direct people to your website.
 To visit your website, Internet users type the domain in their URL bar .